 For some businesses, a data retention policy is required for compliance.

 Why Have a Data Retention Policy?

 For most companies, a data retention policy is a compliance requirement of regulatory bodies.
 Even if it’s a requirement, a data retention policy gives administrators guidance on data backups and archives.
-The process of creating and planning one can help uncover storage issues, authorization problems and any risks associated with the data.
+The process of creating and planning one can help uncover storage issues, authorisation problems and any risks associated with the data.

 How to Create a Data Retention Policy?

-Every organization manages its planning and execution stages differently.
+Every organisation manages its planning and execution stages differently.
 But you can follow best practices to ensure that your plan is developed efficiently and smoothly.
 Having a solid archiving solution can also help simplify your legal discovery, regulatory compliance and user data access.

 Basic steps in the policy-planning and creation phase include: